 The IMF is up against a contract killer who makes decisions at random at the last minute to ensure his moves are unpredictable.
 As Barney stands in for the intended victim, the IMF must prepare for ...

-Jim Phelps is the head of a super-secret government agency ("Impossible Missions"), and is often given secret anonymous covert missions to attempt; quite often they are unmasking of criminals or the rescuing of hostages.
+Jim Phelps is the head of a super-secret government agency, the IMF (Impossible Missions Force), and is often given secret anonymous covert missions to attempt.
+Quite often, they are unmasking criminals or rescuing hostages.
 He picks his team depending on which tasks need to be done.
 One thing is vital on an Impossible Mission: the mission must be carried out in entire secrecy, often relying on high-tech equipment and elaborate deceptions.Written by

 Murray Chapman <firstname.lastname@example.org>

 9 of 9 people found this review helpful.

 Was this review helpful to you?